 People these days post all kinds of things on their social media pages.
 But if you have been seriously injured in an accident and you are seeking personal injury compensation, something you post on a social media page can inadvertently jeopardize your claim.
 Therefore, it's a good idea to stop using social media completely until after your claim has been settled or a judgment has been rendered in your case.

-Attorney Timothy J. Ryan has been working with injury victims for over 34 years.
+Orange County personal injury attorney Timothy J. Ryan has been working with injury victims for over 34 years.
 He has extensive experience with insurance companies and their tactics to try and deny legitimate claims.
 Those interested in obtaining a free consultation from our Southern California law firm can do so by calling (800) 838-6644 today.